Children's Eye Health and Safety Month

 Did you know that an estimated 1 in 4 school-age children has an undetected vision problem that could impact their learning and development?

-Children's Eye Health and Safety Month is from the 1st - 30th of August 2025, which means it is the perfect time to safeguard children's eyesight.
+Children's Eye Health and Safety Month is celebrated from 1 August to 31 August, which means it is the perfect time to safeguard children's eyesight.

 Here at Sight Research UK, we fund cutting edge research aimed at treating and preventing sight loss.
 We are also passionate about raising awareness about sight issues, so we have collated some facts below to keep young eyes safe.